EPFL-JDC-CCB/cs476_project/README.md

 ## Random notes

 automation things
-- quick way to turn on/off tracing in the verilator makefile
+- ~~quick way to turn on/off tracing in the verilator makefile~~ done

 UART/printing strategy
 - keep the uart as-is, it's already reasonably fast in verilator with tracing completely off